PacktPublishing/hands-on-music-generation-with-magenta/Chapter08/README.md

-# Music Generation with Magenta - Chapter 09
+# Chapter 08 - Creating a model for a specific musical representation

 TODO